FailAcademy/learning/adp-london/_lessons/week-04/01a-introducing-postgres.md

 ## Learning Objectives

-- Define what role a database plays in an application.
+- Define what role a database plays in a software application.
 - Explain how a relational database is structured.
 - Install and set up an instance of PostgreSQL.
 - Explain the difference between `TABLE` and `DATABASE`.
 - Model data, and create tables to store it.
 - Distinguish different data types in a SQL database context.
 - Describe why a Schema is necessary.
-- Create a simple Schema using PostgreSQL basic syntax.
+- Create a simple Schema using SQL basic syntax.
 - Write basic SQL queries to perform CRUD operations on a database.
-- Write SQL queries in a SQL file and execute commands form the `psql` prompt.
 - Add constraints to ensure consistent data.
 - Implement an auto-incrementing id field.